yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 already existing buildings that surround them.

 The way daylight evaluation is usually implememnted is raytracing [radiosity].
-Interestingly enough, all current software solutions (Ladybug (XXX: link), Climate Studio (XXX: link)) internally depend on just one raytracing package called Radiance (https://github.com/LBNL-ETA/Radiance/tree/master).
+Interestingly enough, all current software solutions (Ladybug: https://www.ladybug.tools/ladybug.html, Climate Studio: https://www.solemma.com/climatestudio) internally depend on just one raytracing package called Radiance (https://github.com/LBNL-ETA/Radiance/tree/master).
 This will be important later.

 [radiosity]: Although there are analytical ways used for simple geometries that were used before the wide adoption computers of in architecture studios.